 Don’t let all this worry you.
-Acquiring pesos is easier and safer than ever, as you can go to one of many, bank-backed ATMs in the downtown area to withdraw cash, simply using your home ATM card.
+Converting dollars to pesos is easier and safer than ever, as you can go to one of many, bank-backed ATMs in the downtown area to withdraw cash, simply using your home ATM card.

 Large and familiar bank names like HSBC, Santander, Banamex (part of Citibank) and others are part of interbank networks you already know, like Cirrus and Plus ATM consortiums.
 Just look for the familiar logos.

 Pro Cozumel Currency tip #1: As in any other town in the world, do not use the stand-alone, private and super sketchy looking ATMs you might find on random street corners.
 These are far more prone to scams of various kinds.
 Just avoid them.

 Pro Cozumel Currency Tip #2: When traveling to Mexico, let your bank and credit card services know where and when you’ll be traveling so that they won’t mistakenly freeze your cards if they start seeing foreign transactions.
 This is not as much of a concern these days, as financial institutions usually have ways of confirming with you on the fly.
 Nevertheless, it’s always a good precaution, especially if you are a nervous traveler.